zeph-yr/Shoutouts/README.md

-<size=70%>Become a sponsor and get a shoutout here!
+Become a sponsor and get a shoutout here!